CLAY TOBACCO PIPES

 Victorian Clay Pipes

-Site: Greenhead, Northumberland (field walking)
+Sites: Greenhead, Northumberland (field walking)

 Notes: 19th century clay pipe designs typical of the Gilsland area including large, plain bowls, wheat ear and fluted patterns.
-One is black, and I have seen several other examples of black pipes which I thought quite interesting, but pipe specialists are rather dismissive about them !
+One is black, and I have seen several other examples of black pipes which I thought quite interesting, but pipe specialists are rather dismissive about it !
 Pringle (of Carlisle) is recorded in the 1851 census and in trade directories up to 1897 ().

 Late-19th Century Clay Pipe